nic6911/BeeSMART/README.md

 ## Hardware
 The hardware is specifically designed for the project.
 RJ45 is utilized for connecting scale and mainboard, giving a seamless and robust connection.
 Power is provided from a 3A 5V USB-C power supply while the servo has its dedicated connector on the main board.
-Schematic drawings are found under each subsystem folder in the Hardware folder (i.e. Scale and Mainboard).
+Schematic drawings, production files and source files are found under each subsystem folder in the Hardware folder (i.e. Scale and Mainboard).

 ### Mainboard
 The mainboard contains the ESP32C3 and interfaces for programmin and power (USB-C), scale and servo as well as reset and boot buttons.
 The system is easily programmed using Arduino through the USB-C interface.